AtomScript/AtomScript/README.md

 # 👋 Hello World 👋

 - Pleasure, my name is Raphael, I am 16 years old and I like musics, sports, programming, computing, electrotechnical, astronomy, biology and a little math.
-I try to evolve and surpass the limits 😎😁
+And one more thing, I'm a pro player in Minecraft 😎.
 <br/>

 # Stats